Beautiful Liar (Monsta X song): Commercial performance

-"Beautiful Liar" charted at number 15 on the Circle Digital Chart for the week of January 8 to 14, as well as at number 8 on Billboard World Digital Song Sales chart, for the week of January 6 to 12.
+"Beautiful Liar" charted at number 15 on the Circle Digital Chart for the week of January 8 to 14, while at number 8 on Billboard World Digital Song Sales chart, for the week of January 6 to 12.
 The track also charted at number 75 on the monthly Circle Digital Chart for the month of January.

-The music video ranked on YouTube's Rapidly Rising Video and topped the Music videos trending worldwide, as well as placing at number 5 on YouTube Korea popular music video, for the week of January 6 to 12, with 505,341 views.
+Its music video ranked on YouTube's Rapidly Rising Video and topped the Music videos trending worldwide, while at number 5 on YouTube Korea popular music video, for the week of January 6 to 12, with 505,341 views.